Worship Services at Quinton Methodist Church

 Online Worship from Birmingham District

-Birmingham District is arranging online live streaming services when technical constraints permit.
+Birmingham District is arranging an online live-streaming service each Sunday at 10.30am.
 Please monitor the News page for announcements, links and accompanying service sheets.

 Other Online Services

 Each week the Methodist Church is producing a short act of worship to enable you to worship at home.
 There are live links in the PDF document to short performances on YouTube.
 There is also a large print version of the service.

 At this difficult time our Minister, Rev Ajay Singh, has prepared some special messages, reflections and prayers which you will find on his Messages, Reflections & Prayers page.

 As normal Church services are suspended the details below are provided for information only.